hbctraining/Training-modules/Intermediate_shell/lessons/AWK_module.md

 So far so good.
 But let's now say that we want to know how many times a coyote was observed at Yosemite Park (ignoring all other parks) without editing our file...

-While this is *possible* with `grep` it is actually easier to do with `AWK`!
+While this is *possible* with `grep` it is actually easier to do with `awk`!

-## Ok you convinced me (I mean I signed up for this module...) how do I start with AWK?
+## Ok you convinced me (I mean I signed up for this module...) how do I start with awk?

 Before we dive too deeply into `awk` we need to define two terms that `awk` will use a lot:

 - ***Field*** - This is a column of data
 - ***Record*** - This is a row of data

-You have probably also noticed that sometimes I write `AWK` and othertimes `awk`.
-The actual command we will use is `awk` but it is sometimes written as `AWK` in manuals as it comes from people's last names.

-For our first `AWK` command let's mimic what we just did with `grep`.
-To pull all instances of cougar from animal_observations_edited.txt using `AWK`:
+For our first `awk` command let's mimic what we just did with `grep`.
+To pull all instances of cougar from animal_observations_edited.txt using `awk`:

 ```bash
 awk '/cougar/' animal_observations_edited.txt
 ```

-here '/cougar/' is the pattern we want to match and **since we have not told `AWK` anything else it performs it's default behavior which is to print the matched lines**.
+here '/cougar/' is the pattern we want to match and **since we have not told `awk` anything else it performs it's default behavior which is to print the matched lines**.

 but we only care about coyotes from Yosemite Park!
 How do we do that?